papajessie/swcpy/docs/EmpireGoldenMileCreature.md

 ---
-title: Golden Mile Creature (EmpireGoldenMileCreature)
+title: Fathier Rider (EmpireGoldenMileCreature)
 category: unit
 ---

-# Golden Mile Creature (EmpireGoldenMileCreature) — version 1104
+# Fathier Rider (EmpireGoldenMileCreature) — version 1105

 You can read an [explanation  of the various unit stats](unitexplained.md).